Moizuddin407/Devops-Docker/README.md

 # Devops-Docker

-This is a repositry showing a combination of devops and docker
+This is a repositry showing a combination of devops and docker!